boardfish/dissertation/contents/1-literature-review.md

 achieved through the use of theatrics such as special effects, acting, props, and room design.
-In his example, @duplessie2013go creates immersion through sound and steam to cover for his room's rotating mechanic---distracting the participants from this gives a sense of reality to the situation they are in, immersing them in the environment and story fully.
-DuPlessie is critial of digital, rather than physical, interaction in escape rooms, citing the importance of immersion, and recommends movement away from what he calls the *"glowing rectangles"* as our medium of choice.
+In his example, @duplessie2013go creates immersion through sound and steam to cover for his room's rotating mechanic---distracting the participants from this gives a sense of reality to the situation they are in[^1], immersing them in the environment and story fully.
+DuPlessie is critical of digital, rather than physical, interaction in escape rooms, citing the importance of immersion, and recommends movement away from what he calls the *"glowing rectangles"* as our medium of choice.

+[^1]: The escape room is made up of three rooms - a laboratory, a centre section, and a ruined laboratory.
+The party moves from the laboratory to the centre section, and special effects emulate a catastrophe.
+During this distraction, the centre section rotates such that the *"doors [the participants] walked in through [...] are facing another room"*, giving the illusion that the laboratory was destroyed while they were in the centre section.

 <!-- Why physical interaction gets scrapped -->